Buy a copy of the book (if you are a safety representative on a TUC training course please speak to your tutor about getting a discounted copy)

 Noise is probably the most widespread and underestimated of workplace hazards.
 There is a hundred years of knowledge that workplace noise can cause permanent deafness, temporary hearing loss and associated conditions such as tinnitus (ringing in the ears).
-The HSE estimates that over 1 million employees in Great Britain are exposed to levels of noise which put their hearing at risk.
+The HSE estimates that over one million employees in Great Britain are exposed to levels of noise which put their hearing at risk.
+According to the 2010 TUC safety representatives survey, only 10 per cent of safety representatives think that noise is one of the main hazards facing workers.
+In manufacturing in 2008, noise was identified as the main hazard with 45 per cent of representatives identifying it; this year it fell to 35 per cent of safety reps identifying noise, compared to 47 per cent identifying slips, trips and falls as the top hazard.
+This improvement may be due to better compliance with the Control of Noise at Work Regulations 2005 by employers.

 Traditionally, the worst noise levels have been in transport, metal processing and catering, with significant levels of noise in construction, textile processing, forestry and repetitive assembly.
-However, the TUC and affiliated unions have been drawing attention to the noise hazards faced by call centre workers from acoustic shock (see Chapter 35 for more details), and pub and club workers from deafening music.
+However, the TUC and affiliated unions have been drawing attention to the noise hazards faced by call centre workers from acoustic shock , and pub and club workers from deafening music.

 Noise at work can cause other problems, such as disturbance and interference with communications, as well as stress, involving difficulties with concentration, fatigue, tension and irritability.
 For example, noise in offices may often be well below current legal levels.
 However, there are common sources of noise that cause problems for office workers such as computers, printers, open-plan offices, telephones, photocopiers, ventilation and heating systems.